sanskrit/raw_etexts_english/blogs/manasataramgini/2010-02-15_three-of-the-heroes-had-fallen.md

 +++
-title = "Three of the heroes hadxa0fallen"
+title = "Three of the heroes had fallen"

 +++
 He had become a powerful yogin but had not acquired j\~nAna.
 He had